 Education and practice.

 I’m not talking about formal education.
 We are long past the days of believing you need to go to art school to be a photographer.
 I’m talking about finding valuable resources that will teach you the craft.
-These resources come in many forms, and each of them offers something different and unique.
+These resources come in many forms; workshops, books, videos, blog posts, and each of them offers something different and unique.
 Their value will vary from one photographer to the next depending on skill, needs, and learning style.
 Their value will also depend largely on the teacher.
 Not everybody has the ability to teach.
 Having a great portfolio doesn’t necessarily qualify somebody to be able to pass on their knowledge and skills.

 In terms of return on investment, you can’t go past great workshops that are well planned and run by skilled, experienced teachers.
 Most will agree that these workshops are invaluable and will undoubtedly improve your photography.
 Unfortunately for many, the ones worth doing are expensive and require time and often travel, making them out of reach for many photographers.